FAQs

 Do you have all funding secured/will you be fully funded before we apply?

-We are funded through to September 2023.
-We actively work to raise additional funding for the school, however we may not be fully funded before you apply for a school place as admissions close on 31st January 2023, however we will not offer a school place without sufficient funding, and it is a requirement of our school place acceptance form, that you sign to acknowledge our funding model.
+We are funded through to September 2025.
+We actively work to raise additional funding for the school, however we may not be fully funded before you apply for a school place as admissions close on 31st January each year and it is a requirement of our school place acceptance form, that you sign to acknowledge our funding model.

 What types of funders are you working with?